X

 google analytics wordpress choose platform

-On the next page, add the site’s name and URL.
-Then, if you want, enable Enhanced Measurements to automatically monitor content elements and interactions.
+Once you create stream, add the site’s name and URL.
+Then, enable Enhanced Measurements to automatically monitor content elements and interactions.

 google analytics wordpress set up stream

-Identify the metrics you want to measure automatically in the settings tab on the far left.
+In the settings tab on the far left, use a toggle button to set up the metrics you want to measure automatically.
 Then, select Create to proceed to the next page.

 google analytics wordpress enhanced measures